karkman/MMB-114_Genomics/01-UNIX-and-CSC.md

 ---

 And now let's make a copy of "myfile.txt".
-Here, the command **cp** expects two arguments.
+Here, the command **cp** expects two arguments, and the order of these arguments matter.
 The first is the name of the file we want to copy, and the second is the name of the new file:

 ```bash
 cp myfile.txt newfile.txt